 3. Compare Lenders and Loan Options

 Not all personal loans are the same, so shopping around is crucial.
 Compare different lenders, including banks, credit unions, and online lenders, to find the best terms.
-Key factors to consider include:
+Key factors to consider include:- Interest rates: Look for the lowest possible rate to reduce overall costs.

 - Loan terms: Choose a repayment period that balances affordability with quick debt payoff.